jcomeauictx/legaproxy/README.md

 * Need to change capabilities.html to retrieve a report from the browser via an xhr, save that information for the useragent hash, and use it to determine which js features need to be translated.
 (2024-06-05)
-* Lexing a large-ish (300kb) blob of minimized js takes over 10 seconds in Python, and parsing another second or more.
+* Lexing a large-ish (300kb) blob of minimized js takes over 10 minutes in Python, and parsing another minute or more.
 Using [C++](https://www.codeproject.com/Articles/5308882/ANTLR-Parsing-and-Cplusplus-Part-1-Introduction) or Java should reduce that time.
+* My minimized lexer in JavaScript/Python3 is currently failing on string interpolations (the `${...}` syntax) that span multiple template strings.
+  My first choice was to process the first-pass lexing in reverse, so as to insert the post-processed shards into the token strings list in one pass, but this discovery nixes that approach.
+It will have to be done in forward order with a state machine, making a multi-level list, then flatten it when done.
+And probably better to move it from the lexer into the parser, but not sure about that.